-We were so impressed last year with Folepi’s Winter Wonderland that we went back this year for an encore presentation.
+We’ve been so impressed with Folepi’s Winter Wonderland that we’ve gone to it several times.
 Folepi’s Winter Wonderland is the signature event of the East Peoria Festival of Lights.

-Editor’s Note: This article was originally posted in 2013 but has been updated for 2018.
+Editor’s Note: This article has been updated for 2023 dates.

 Many of the three-dimensional displays start as floats in the Parade of Lights and then are parked for the remainder of the season as part of the Winter Wonderland.
 A series of arches, some covered with blue twinkle lights, others with reindeer seemingly jumping over your vehicle, and lots of two-dimensional displays add even more sparkle.